 - VIP Fast-Track Service: Pattaya U-Tapao Airport (UTP)

 - 2-Day Bangkok to Pattaya Cycling Adventure

 The internationally-acclaimed Nong Nooch Gardens are home to 2.4sq.kms of award-winning landscaping designs and a dazzling range of beautiful plants.
 There are entire gardens dedicated to cacti, bonsais, topiary, tropical palms and over 670 species of orchid.
 One of the large landscaped gardens takes its inspiration from the grandiose designs of 17th-century France while another has a recreation of Stonehenge as its centrepiece.
-The complex is also home to regular displays of Thai culture - including dancing, boxing and drumming – as well as an elephant talent show.
+The complex is also home to regular displays of Thai culture, including dancing, boxing and drumming.
 Read More...